isomerpages/enterprisesg-seeds/_about-us/FAQs.md

 The startup does not need to submit official/confidential documents and application form unless otherwise advised by the team.

 <h4><b>Third-Party Co-Investor (excludes SEEDS Capital’s appointed partners)</b></h4>

+**How do I become one of SEEDS’ co-investment partners?**

+SEEDS appoints its partners through open calls for co-investment partner applications.
+We do not have an open call now.

+Investors will be assessed based on their alignment to the Startup SG Equity co-investment scheme objectives and their ability to value-add to startups.
+This would include:

+*   Ability to contribute to the startup’s growth strategies
+*   Management experience, relevant business contacts and/or technical expertise that can value-add to the startup.
+*   Access to good deal flow and availability of investment funds for immediate deployment.
+*   Investment decision making, governance and fund management process

 **Is it necessary for my startup to bring forth a third-party co-investor when considering raising investment from SEEDS Capital?**